ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 #### Scanner of:
 - BaudRate
+- Parity:
+  - None, Odd, Even.
-- Parity
+- StopBit:
-- StopBit
+  - 1 and 2
-- ID
+- ID:
+  - from 0 to 255
-- Function
+- Function:
+  - If "All" is selected, the following functions will be scanned: (01 Coil, 02 Digital, 03 Holding, 04 Analog).
-- Addresses
+- Addresses:
+  - from 0 to 65535.

 Note: